About Jones College

 The college shall make available . . .

-• Human, financial, and physical resources necessary for quality programming
+• Human, financial, and physical resources necessary to support high-quality, student-centered programming

-• Educational programs to meet the interests and needs of students
+• Educational programs that meet the academic, workforce, and personal development needs of a diverse student population

-• Resources to work with agencies and industries to enhance economic development
+• Collaborative resources and partnerships with agencies and industries to enhance workforce preparation and economic development

 Mobirise